A journey to search my soul

 Notice the "Barakat Mohammed" plate on the wall upper right (Souk el Jdid)

-Compare with my other similar tile but for Jews and inscribed in Hebrew
+Also compare with my other similar tile but for Jews and inscribed in Hebrew :

 Jewish Tile Barak